rashedul-hassan-app/search_ft/README.md

 Has a similar look to FT sites.

 App performs well over 3G connections.
 App makes use of Service Workers to make assets available offline and uses caching on API calls.
 As a result, offline support for already searched queries are available.
 Multiple search results can be visited without any issues.

+# Additional Comments
+ Testing is done via C# NUnit.
+The whole process has been quite an interesting and a learning curve.
+There is so much more that can be developed on top of it, however to keep within timeframe, this version has been submitted.